Longannn/malaysia-airport-insight/README.md

 # Data Analysis
 ## Analysis 1 - Number of Airports in Malaysia
+This analysis aims to find out how many airports there are in Malaysia.

 To determine how many airports there are in Malaysia, run:
 ```
 SELECT COUNT(Name) AS "NUMBER OF AIRPORTS IN MALAYSIA"